 I walked over to her with some food and she acted a little wary of me.
 She didn’t want me to get very close, which wasn’t like her at all.
 So, I sprinkled some food nearby, backed away and Little Mallard ravenously gobbled it up.
 She was very hungry and I wondered if she might be nesting…but where?

 As soon as she finished eating and taking her bath, Little Mallard took off and disappeared into the bushes in the side yard, right next to my house.

-I quietly followed her, crouched down and carefully peeked though the bush she had disappeared behind.
+I quietly followed her, crouched down and carefully peeked through the bush she had disappeared behind.

 The next day, when I noticed Little Mallard taking another quick trip to the pond, I snuck out to her nest again to take another peek.
 Her eggs were completely covered with her soft downy feathers and I had no clue as to how many there were.